-I recall when I attended my first vegetarian event following 30+ years of eating flesh—as the thoughts raced, it took quite a bit of courage.
+I recall when I attended my first vegetarian event in my thirties—as the thoughts raced, it took quite a bit of courage.
 “Are people going to try to convert me?
 What if I accidentally say or do something that offends someone?
 Will people look at me funny if I say I’m not really vegetarian?”
 Of course, none of these things happened, but it was still a bit of a stretch for me.

 Kaizen emphasizes continuous everyday improvement, rather than meeting a particular standard.
 Rather than asking ourselves questions like, “What do I need to do to become totally vegan tomorrow?” we might ask, “What’s one small thing I can do today to be just a bit kinder?”
 Simply making a vegan topping for a party is just that–one small thing today.

 Mister Rogers, a vegetarian famous for his “Won’t you be my neighbor?” message, clearly thought a great deal about connection.
 Coincidentally, he lived not too far from us and I sometimes saw him around our neighborhood.
-I feel that the GVWP carries forward some of his message about a kinder, more connected world.
+The Global Vegan Waffle Party (GVWP) carries forward some of his message about a kinder, more connected world.

 We—humans and all living things—are interconnected and interdependent.
 Much of this occurs through our food.
 As just one example, if we reduce or eliminate our purchases of a large factory farm’s beef and animal milk, we may lessen waste and antiobiotic runoff that impacts a nearby community’s drinking water.
 Celebrations like waffle parties can inspire us to reflect upon such things, while taking some action to address them.